RParkerE/RParkerE/README.md

 I am committed to staying abreast of new technologies and applications through a blend of formal education and self-directed learning initiatives.
 My journey in academia and industry has fueled my curiosity, driving me to explore emerging trends and push the boundaries of my knowledge.

-### Explore Further

-Feel free to browse through this site to discover more about my background, explore my resume, and delve into some of the projects I am eager to showcase.

 ---